camoo/wp-camoo-sms/readme.txt

 * Importing/Exporting Subscribers.
 * GPG SMS encryption
 * Handle status report

+== Frequently Asked Questions ==
+= PHP 7 Support? =
+Yes!
+CAMOO SMS is compatible with PHP version 7.3.
+We strongly recommend at least the use of PHP 7.1 to enjoy all the features offered

+= How to get my access keys? =
+All you need is just to [create an account](https://www.camoo.cm/join) and then ask our team for SMS acess keys.

+= Can I send Bulk SMS? =
+Yes!
+But to be able to do so, you running PHP version should be at leat PHP 7.1.

+= Do I get delivered status for sending SMS? =
+Yes you do!
+CAMOO SMS handle automatically status and show it up in your outbox section.
+The following status are available:
+* 'delivered'		  Message successfuly delivered
+* 'scheduled'		  Message has been scheduled for delivery
+* 'buffered'		  Message has been buffered
+* 'sent'			  Message is sent, but not yet delivered
+* 'expired'			  Delivery period over for the message (Failed)
+* 'delivery_failed	  Message couldn't be delivered

+= Is it possible to encrypt messages before sending? = Yes!
+CAMOO SMS uses GPG encryption to ensure the end to end encryption between your WordPress site and our server

+== Screenshots ==
+1. Send SMS Page.

+== Upgrade Notice ==

 == Changelog ==
 = 1.0 =
 * Start plugin